ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     ![Current Hierarchy](../img/EditorManual/Weapons/advanced/customProps1.png){: .center loading="lazy" }

-2. Now we're going to build the script!
+2. Now we're going to build the script.
 Create a new script and call it "WeaponAimClient".

 3. Open this script, and let's start by accessing our variables.